 Once you get used to saving $5 a week, for instance, you could start putting away $7 or even $10.

 If you get great deals through a sale or a reward credit card, add up how much you saved and deposit the difference in your account.
 Follow the $5 rule: if you have an extra $5, put it into savings.

 One of my favorite rewards cards is the Chase Sapphire Preferred® Card.
-It offers 2X points on travel and dining at restaurants and one point per $1 on all other purchases.
+It offers 5X points on travel purchased through Chase Ultimate Rewards, 3X points on dining, 2X points on all other travel purchases, and 1 point per dollar spent on all other purchases.

-You’ll also earn a generous 60,000 bonus points after you spend $4,000 in the first three months of having the card.
-That’s a whopping $600 worth of cash rewards or $750 in travel when you book your trip through Chase Ultimate Rewards®.
+You’ll also earn a generous 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+That's $750 when you redeem through Chase Ultimate Rewards®.

-This card is without argument one of the best sign-up bonuses you can earn and one of the best premium travel rewards credit cards on the market.
+This card is without argument one of the better sign-up bonuses you can earn and one of the notable premium travel rewards credit cards on the market.